What Is Mastitis?

 Mastitis is a breast infection.
-Most cases occur in breast-feeding women within the first few weeks after delivery.
-Occasionally, this infection arises several months after the baby is born.
+It commonly develops in breast-feeding women during the first few weeks after delivery.
+Occasionally, this infection occurs in breast-feeding women several months after the baby is born.

-Mastitis develops when bacteria (usually staphylococci or streptococci) from the baby’s mouth gain entry into the breast by way of the mother’s nipple.
+Mastitis develops when bacteria (usually staphylococci or streptococci) from the baby’s mouth enter into the breast through the mother’s nipple.
 This causes an infection and inflammation in and around the milk-producing glands.
 Typically, a woman with mastitis develops a fever and notices pain and redness in one area of the breast.
 She is likely to develop flu-like body aches and fatigue as well.

-Diagnosing mastitis is a straightforward procedure.
-Reporting the symptoms to your doctor should be enough for him or her to identify the problem and prescribe treatment.
+Mastitis is often easy to diagnose.
+Reporting the symptoms to your doctor should be enough for them to identify the problem and prescribe treatment.
 In fact, laboratory tests are seldom needed.
-However, if you delay reporting symptoms to your doctor, a confirmatory physical examination is essential.

-If your mastitis does not improve within 48 to 72 hours, you may have an abscess.
+If your mastitis doesn’t improve within 48 to 72 hours, you may develop an abscess.
 In these cases, treatment is more aggressive.
-The abscess has to be lanced (by incision) and drained.
+A surgeon must lance (by incision) and drain the abscess.
 This may require a trip to the emergency or operating room.
-You also need antibiotics.
-Depending on the severity of the infection, you may be given the antibiotics intravenously rather than orally.
+You may also need antibiotics.
+Depending on the severity of your infection, you may be given the antibiotics intravenously rather than orally.

-After the abscess is lanced, a sample is sent to the laboratory to identify the bacteria that caused the infection.
-Though cancer is unusual in young women with postpartum mastitis, a sample of your breast tissue may also be examined to make sure that cancer is not present.
+After the abscess is lanced, a sample of your breast tissue is sent to the laboratory.
+This will help doctors identify the bacteria that caused the infection.
+Doctors may also examine the sample to make sure cancer isn’t present.
+However, cancer is unusual in young women with mastitis.